 Despite living in this digital age, there are those who still prefer getting things done the traditional way.
 To submit a physical application, you can pick up a CHAS application form at any Community Centre (CC), Public Hospital, Polyclinic, or Community Development Council (CDC).
 If you are unable to come down physically, you may also download the application form here.

 Once the form has been completed and signed, you can proceed to send it to P.O.
 Box 680, Bukit Merah Central Post Office, Singapore 911536.

 Applications are typically processed within 15 working days from the date of receipt of the completed application.

 Once the application has been deemed successful, applicants and members of the household will receive their CHAS card in the mail along with a welcome pack containing important information on the use of the card.
 It is only then that they will know the subsidy tier that they fall under.

 Typically, CHAS cards are valid for a period of 2 years, unless otherwise stated.

 How do I receive subsidies at a CHAS clinic?

-If you ever receive a referral to a specialist outpatient clinic at public hospitals or the National Dental Centre, you can still use your CHAS card to get a subsidy per visit.
+If you ever receive a referral to a specialist outpatient clinic at a public hospital or the National Dental Centre, you can still use your CHAS card to get a subsidy per visit.

 Participating clinics will also have the CHAS sticker pasted outside, making it easy to identify.